id-studiolab/Digital-Interfaces/assignments/05-walkie-talkie/index.md

 ---

 # Walkie-Talkie
-In this week's assignment we are going to build-up from the knowledge learned last week from using MQTT, and we will expand it by also publishing on the server!
+In this week's assignment we are going to build-up from the knowledge learned last week on MQTT, and we will expand it by also publishing on the server!
 The goal is to build a walkie-talkie that can both send and receive messages from other boards.

 ---